minio/mc/docs/minio-client-complete-guide.md

   mc ilm COMMAND [COMMAND FLAGS | -h] [ARGUMENTS...]

 COMMANDS:
-  list    pretty print bucket lifecycle configuration add     add a lifecycle configuration rule to existing (if any) rule(s) on a bucket remove  remove (if any) existing lifecycle configuration rule with the id export  export lifecycle configuration in JSON format import  import lifecycle configuration in JSON format
+  ls      list lifecycle configuration rules set on a bucket add     add a lifecycle configuration rule to existing (if any) rule(s) on a bucket rm      remove (if any) existing lifecycle configuration rule edit    modify a lifecycle configuration rule with given id export  export lifecycle configuration in JSON format import  import lifecycle configuration in JSON format